Spike2Vec: An Efficient and Scalable Embedding Approach for COVID-19 Spike Sequences: Abstract

 In this paper, we propose an approach called Spike2Vec, an efficient and scalable feature vector representation for each spike sequence that can be used for downstream ML tasks.
-Through experiments, we show that Spike2Vec is not only scalable on several million spike sequences, but also outperforms the baseline models in terms of prediction accuracy, F1-score, etc. Since this type of study on such huge numbers of spike sequences has not been done before (to the best of our knowledge), we believe that it will open new doors for researchers to use this data and perform different tasks to unfold new information that was not available before.
-As an example of this, we use information gain (IG) to compute the importance of each amino acid in the spike sequence.
-The amino acids with higher IG values tend to be the same to the ones reported by the USA based Centers for Disease Control and Prevention (CDC) for different variants.
+Through experiments, we show that Spike2Vec is not only scalable on several million spike sequences, but also outperforms the baseline models in terms of prediction accuracy, F1 score, etc. Since this type of study on such huge numbers of spike sequences has not been done before (to the best of our knowledge), we believe that it will open new doors for researchers to use this data and perform different tasks to unfold new information that was not available before.
+We also use information gain (IG) to compute the importance of each amino acid in the spike sequence.
+The amino acids with higher IG values tend to be the same as many reported by the USA based Centers for Disease Control and Prevention (CDC) for different variants.